The Real Antoinette Tuff – What You Need To Know About The Woman Behind The Lifetime Movie

 That morning, Michael Brandon Hill, a 20 year old gunman and domestic terrorist, walked into the school with terrible intentions.
 In his possession, he had a rifle and over 500 rounds of ammunition.

-Antoinette actually was scheduled to be off that day.
-As fate would have it, it was a schedule change landed her in the building that morning.
+Antoinette was scheduled to be off that day.
+As fate would have it, a schedule change landed her in the building that morning.

 Apparently he didn’t own the rifle he went into the school with.
 He took it from a friend’s house.

-Michael burst into the school at shot at the floor and also shot at police when they arrived on the scene.
+Michael burst into the school and shot at the floor and also shot at police when they arrived on the scene.
 Still, somehow Antoinette Tuff was able to calm him down and get him to talk to her.
-She would call the police and stay on the phone with 911 operator Kendra McKay for over 25 minutes.
+She would call the police and stayed on the phone with 911 operator Kendra McKay for over 25 minutes.

-Antoinette was able to calm Michael down as well as Kendra McKay, helping everyone through a very stressful morning.
-“It’s going to be all right, sweetie,” she told Michael and then admitted to him that she had contemplated suicide after her husband left year the year before.
+Antoinette was able to calm Michael down, as well as Kendra McKay, helping everyone through a very stressful morning.
+“It’s going to be all right, sweetie,” she told Michael and then admitted to him that she had contemplated suicide after her husband left her the year prior.

-Antoinette had been married for 26 years before her husband left her the year prior.
+Antoinette had been married for 26 years before her husband left her the year before the incident.
 The divorce was finalized just two months before that morning.
-The couple had one child together, Derrick, 26, who was diagnosed with Charcot-Marie-Tooth disease.
+Antoinette and her husband had one child together, Derrick, 26, who was diagnosed with Charcot-Marie-Tooth disease.

 Charcot-Marie-Tooth disease is a rare hereditary disorder which affects the motor skills in the hands and feet.
-It cannot be cured, only treated.
+It cannot be cured, it can only treated.